What is BMW ConnectedDrive?

 The BMW ConnectedDrive app is operated from your Apple or Android smartphone, smartwatch or even an Amazon Echo.
 You can use it to arrange your diary, remind you of meetings or programme destinations before you get into your car.

-BMW Connected turns your smartphone into a digital key, unlocking and locking your BMW before you.
-You can use it to flash your headlights, programme the climate control, lock doors or sound the horn.
+BMW Connected essentially turns your smartphone into a digital key, unlocking and locking your BMW before you.
+Much like a remote control, you can use it to flash your headlights, programme the climate control, lock doors or sound the horn.

 Can I add ConnectedDrive to my BMW?